-CANONICAL PROVISIONS REGARDING THE ADMINISTRATION RIGHT OF THE CHURCH PROPERTIES
+CANONICAL RROVISIONS REGARDING THE ADMINISTRATION RIGHT OF THE CHURCH PROPERTIES

-Abstract: From its inception, the Church-following our Lord Jesus Christ, who, though rich, became poor so that we might become rich through His poverty (2 Cor 8:9)-has justified its appeal to temporal goods only to the extent that they are absolutely necessary for the life of the communion, particularly to aid the poor (Matt 6:19-21; 19:23-24; Mark 4:19; 10:23-25; Luke 6:24; 12:16-21; 12:33; 16:19-31; 18:24-25; 1 Tim 6:7-19; Rev 18:9-19).
-Thus, from its early days, the Church has affirmed its right to possess goods and has entrusted ecclesial authority with the responsibility to manage them, ensuring the maintenance of Christian communities and the assistance of those in need.
-To emphasize the primary purpose of administering the Church's assets, the priest Julianus Pomerius described them as "vota fidelium, pretia peccatorum et patrimonia pauperum" (Julianus Pomerius, De vita contemplativa, II, cap.
-9 [PL 59, col. 454]), and Saint Ambrose of Milan stated that "aurum Ecclesia habet non ut servet, sed ut eroget, ut subveniat in necessitatibus" (Ambrose Mediolanensis, De officiis ministrorum, II, cap.
-28 [PL 16, col. 140]).
+Abstract: From its beginning as historical existance, the Church - asked to follow our Lord Jesus Christ, who being rich has become poor so that we humans become rich in His poverty (II Cor 8, 9) - has justified its appel to temporary goods only to the extent that they were absolutely necessary for the life of the communion, especially to help the poor (Matthew 6, 19-21; 19, 23-24; Mark 4, 19; 10, 23-25; Luke 6, 24; 12, 16-21; 12, 33; 16, 19-31; 18, 24-25; I Timothy 6, 7-19; Revelation 18, 9-19).
+Thus, ever since its beginning the Church has confirmed its right to own goods and has entrusted to the ecclesial authority the right to manage them in order to maintain the Christian communities and to help those in need.
+In order to emphasize the quasi - exclusive purpose of administering the Church's assets the priest Julianus Pomerius defined them as "vota fidelium, pretia peccatorum et patrimonia pauperum" (Julianus Pomerius, De vita contemplativa, II, cap.
+9 (PL 59, col. 454), and Saint Ambrozie of Mediolan mentioned that "aurum Ecclesia habet non ut servet, sed ut eroget, ut subveniat in necessitatibus" (Ambrosius Mediolanensis, De officiis ministrorum, II, cap.
+28 (PL 16, col. 140).